 Judge blocks Trump administration from enforcing new detention policy on migrant children

-A federal judge in Los Angeles is blocking the Trump administration from moving ahead with indefinitely detaining immigrant children caught at the border, and an injunction blocking enforcement was issued.
+A federal judge in Los Angeles blocked the Trump administration Friday from enforcing rules that would allow authorities to indefinitely detaining immigrant children with their parents at the U.S.-Mexico border.

-At issue is the so-called Flores Settlement Agreement, a 22-year-old consent decree on how long and under what conditions underage immigrants can be detained by the government.
-The administration sought to withdraw from the 1997 agreement as part of a crackdown on asylum seekers arriving at the southern border with Mexico.
+At issue is the so-called Flores Settlement Agreement, a 22-year-old consent decree that specifies how long and under what conditions underage immigrants can be detained by the government.
+The administration sought to withdraw from the 1997 agreement as part of a crackdown on asylum seekers arriving at the southern border.

 The agreement forbids holding children in unlicensed detention facilities for more than 20 days.
 Trump officials have said the agreement incentivizes illegal immigration.